 Scissors, pens, pencils, staplers, highlighters, paper clips, etc. all deserve their own spot.
 Whether it’s a pencil holder, desk organizer, or paper tray, make sure everything has a place.

 At the end of every work day, take 5 to 7 minutes to tidy up.
 You’ll be amazed at how long your desk can stay organized just by staying on top of things.

 Some days are hectic, and you might not have time to tidy up.
-But once you’ve taken the time to clean your desk, it’s important to try and keep it that way.
+But once you’ve taken the time to clean your desk, it’s important to try to keep it that way.

 Your desk can say a lot about who you are or what kind of job you have.
 Here at Quality Logo Products®, our desks range from tidy and inviting to a promotional products workshop!

 This clean desks has all the essentials out with very little clutter.
 The employee works primarily on the computer and occasionally needs to jot things down in a notebook.
 Off to the side are sticky notes and extra pens for whenever they're needed.